vrajdesai78/buy-me-a-candy/README.md

 ## How to create your profile?

-Create a profile by entering your name, description, and profile picture.
+Create a profile by entering your name, description, and profile picture by visiting `https://buy-me-a-candy.vercel.app/create`.
 You can also add your social media links.
 After creating your profile, NFT will be minted on your connected wallet.
 You can view your NFT on your wallet.

 ![image](https://user-images.githubusercontent.com/43074241/207102031-108ace93-872d-4123-b162-28e1f73088c5.png)